By MICK ROBERTS ©

 Connie was affectionately dubbed “Mum” by many of the younger drinkers at Corrimal and built a reputation for running a tight ship, allowing no bad language or unruly behaviour.
 Her sense of humour was well-known and typical of many in the trade at the time.
 She had many a new licensee scratching their heads in bemusement when she commented that she would soon ‘break them in’.

 On the eve of Connie’s retirement in 1994, The Bulli Times reported a leading trotting trainer once tried to put one over the well-experienced barmaid.

 After ordering a round of middies (10-ounce glass) he insisted he had ordered a seven-ounce for himself.
 With a deft hand Connie swooped on the middie, took a gulp and plonked the glass back in front of the trainer.
 ‘There’s your seven ounce mate”.

 Connie’s three decades at Corrimal Hotel are just a part of the long and interesting history of the corner pub that opened for business on a Tuesday night, January 15 1901.

 Publican, Lancelot Riddle did what was expected and put on free beer that night, leaving a few sore heads around the village the following morning.

 The local newspapers reported the pub was doing “an immense trade” by April and by September complaints were being made about “jeering by beery individuals at passers by”.

-Long time owner, Joe Bonanno, after a decade as host, sold, in 1998, to a consortium that transformed the old corner pub into the Palm Court Hotel complex – an award winning modern hotel featuring restaurants, bars and speciality shops.
+Long time owner, Joe Bonanno, after a decade as host, sold to a consortium in 1988, leading to the transformation of the old corner pub into the Palm Court Hotel complex – an award winning modern pub featuring restaurants, bars and speciality shops.

 © Copyright Mick Roberts 2018